Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 In 2024 the centre offered a special one-day Earth Day event on April 20th.
 That year’s Pollinator Party ran from 10:00 am until 4:00 pm.
 People could drop by anytime to learn about butterflies, bats and other pollinators that are critical to the Fraser River region’s ecosystem.

 Admission to the event last year cost $8 for adults (ages 19+), $6 for seniors (ages 65+) and students (with valid ID), and $5 for children (ages 3 to 12).
 Families with two adults and up to four children got in for just $20.
 Kids ages 2 and younger entered for free.
 Admission included access to the centre and its various displays.
-2025 details are to be confirmed.
+2025 details were to be confirmed.

 Earth Day in Chilliwack